Lower Bounds for the Decay of Correlations in Non-uniformly Expanding Maps: Introduction

-Our first theorem, Theorem A, is based on works of Sarig (\cite{Sr}, see also \cite{Go}), but contrarily to them, we do not assume existence of absolutely continuous invariant measures.
-Our conditions are given by the Lasota-Yorke type inequalities, which imply existence of absolutely continuous invariant measures and the conditions on spectral gap as they required.
-Since such conditions are easier to verify for maps without Markov partitions, it makes it possible to verify those inequalities for observables beyond H\"older continuous functions.

 The proof of aperiodicity in Theorem B is particularly technical.
-We use some results in the theory developed in the paper \cite{ADSZ}, where aperiodicity is proved for a large class of interval maps, and some methods in \cite{AD} for skew product rigidity.
-We extended aperiodicity result to the multidimensional setting without Markov partition.
-The authors in \cite{ADSZ} mentioned that aperiodicity for non-Markov case was not so well understood.
-Our results indicate that under some general conditions, if we could find a suitable Banach space for which a Lasota-Yorke type of inequality (see \eqref{LYineq3}) can be verified, then aperiodicity follows.
+We use some results of the theory developed in the paper \cite{ADSZ}, where aperiodicity is proved for a large class of interval maps, and some methods in \cite{AD} for skew product rigidity.
+We extend the aperiodicity result to the multidimensional setting without Markov partitions thus pursuing the program started in \cite{ADSZ}, which was just oriented to treat the non-Markov cases especially for one-dimensional systems.\\

-For piecewise expanding interval maps with indifferent fixed points, it is relatively easy to get the desired spectral properties on the space of bounded variation functions and to estimate decreasing rates for $\|R_n\|$: our theorem allows then to get optimal polynomial decay rates of correlation.